-Be prepared to begin work at the project site no later than the 20th business day after award of the Contract by the Department.
+Be prepared to begin the first order of work no later than the 20th business day after award of the Contract by the Department.

-The Engineer may issue a notice to proceed as soon as the Contracts, including bonds and insurance certificates, have been approved.
+The Engineer may issue a notice to proceed with the first order of work as soon as the Contracts, including bonds and insurance certificates, have been approved.

-Start work on the day shown in the notice to proceed, unless an early start has been approved.
+Start the first order of work on the day shown in the notice to proceed, unless an early start has been approved.

-The Engineer may issue a notice of commencement of contract time if you fail to provide Contracts, including bonds and insurance certificates or other required documents timely.
+The Engineer may issue a notice of commencement of contract time for the first order of work if you fail to provide Contracts, including bonds and insurance certificates or other required documents timely.